andrewalbers/CardCreator/README.md

   - Important: For image elements, the Item value must start with 'Img'.
 For text elements, it must start with 'Text'.
 3. Open content.csv.
 Add a column and place the same Item name you created in the templates.csv file.
 For each card you want to be able to fly, type the filename of the pilot image.
 By leaving the others blank, they won't get a pilot icon.
 4. Save template.csv and content.csv.
-  - Save these as .csv's.
-Ignore whatever warning Excel gives you.
+  - Make sure to save these as .csv's if editing in Excel.
+Ignore the warning to save as xlsx.
 5. Open CardCreator.pde and hit the play button again.
 Your updated cards should appear in the CardCreator folder.